 • Irritants: caffeine and curry are gut irritants and may trigger indigestion

 • Runny nose

 • Feeling generally unwell

 As mentioned above, the only way to diagnose a food intolerance and find the compound responsible is by an elimination diet followed by a challenge procedure closely supervised by a health professional.

-Once a diagnosis has been made, a clinical history may help identify the role of diet and any other factors that may make your symptoms worse, for example exercise.
-The only way to treat a food intolerance is to either avoid the foods that cause symptoms, or to eat them les often and in smaller amounts.
-In some cases, reintroduction can be trialled under the supervision of your health care professional, such as with a lactose intolerance.
+Once a diagnosis has been made, a clinical history may help identify the role of diet and any other factors that may make your symptoms worse, for example, exercise.
+The only way to treat a food intolerance is to either avoid the foods that cause symptoms or to eat them less often and in smaller amounts.
+In some cases, reintroduction can be trialled under the supervision of your health care professional, such as with lactose intolerance.

 Australasian Society of Clinical Immunology and Allergy (ASCIA).
 (2019).
 Food Intolerance.
 Retrieved from Australiasian Society of Clinical Immunology and Allergy (ASCIA): https://www.allergy.org.au/patients/food-other-adverse-reactions/food-intolerance

 Dietitians Australia.
 (2020).
 Understand food intolerance and sensitivity.
 Retrieved from Dietitians Australia: https://dietitiansaustralia.org.au/smart-eating-for-you/smart-eating-fast-facts/medical/understanding-food-intolerance-sensitivity/